mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Pavement out no 15 Benhall Avenue, is starting to sink and the slabs are beginning to lift up causing a trip hazard.
+My be subsidence under slabs, 6th September :- [8128600](https://www.fixmystreet.com/report/8128600)
 - Unstable Flagstobne outside 76 Promenade, 6th September :- [8127721](https://www.fixmystreet.com/report/8127721)
 - Idiots painting road signs on roundabout signage, 6th September :- [8127539](https://www.fixmystreet.com/report/8127539)
 - Fly tipping that has been there for a month, 6th September :- [8127457](https://www.fixmystreet.com/report/8127457)